jasancheg/electronApps/customGlobalShortcuts/readme.md

-# Basic Web App
+# Custom global shortcuts

-> Writing a simple web application
+> Define some custom global shortcuts for the application

 ## Dev